alizaidansp/tf-deployment/README.md

 - Scaling events create new instances from AMIs or launch templates

 **EKS Deployment Scaling**
-- Horizontal Pod Autoscaler adjusts pod count based on metrics
+- **Static Replica Set**: The Kubernetes Deployment is configured with a fixed number of pods (e.g., `replicas: 2`) to ensure consistent application availability and load distribution.
-- Cluster Autoscaler adjusts node count based on pod placement needs
+- **Cluster Autoscaler**: Adjusts the number of EKS worker nodes based on pod placement needs, adding or removing nodes when resource demands change.
-- More granular scaling at the pod level
+- **Manual Scaling**: Pod scaling requires updating the `replicas` field in the Deployment manifest and reapplying it, suitable for predictable workloads.

 ## Troubleshooting